 Every intelligence program is tempted to measure output volume — briefs published, signals collected, competitors tracked.
 These metrics tell you the machine is running.
 They tell you nothing about whether the radar changes a decision.

 Three metrics are load-bearing.
 Prediction accuracy over 90 days: what percent of medium-and-high confidence inferences proved correct against actual outcomes?
-Practitioner reports cluster around 55-65% accuracy at medium confidence and 70-80% at high confidence[1].
+Practitioners report clusters around 55-65% accuracy at medium confidence and 70-80% at high confidence when the channel weights are calibrated[1].
 Below those bands, the signal collection or the inference prompt needs recalibration — usually the prompt.

 Competitive win-rate delta: across a rolling quarter, compare win rates on deals where the team had advance intelligence from the radar against deals where they did not.
-A working program produces a measurable improvement — practitioners cite 8-15 percentage points — but the number varies with deal complexity, team size, and how aggressively the inferences are operationalized.
+A working program produces a measurable improvement.
+When a rep received relevant battlecard intel within 27 minutes of a competitor being mentioned on a discovery call, win rates jumped from 32% to 67% — a concrete example of what time-to-action actually means at the deal level[10].
 Win-rate delta is the metric that ends the budget conversation.

 The fastest working radar is set up in a week.
 Pick the two competitors your sales team encounters most often.
 Map their career page, changelog, and pricing page.
-Set up weekly diff monitoring on each URL — Visualping, Changeflow, or a cron-driven headless browser snapshot all work and the choice is irrelevant.
+Set up weekly diff monitoring on each URL — Visualping at $14/month covers five URLs with twice-daily diffs, or a cron-driven headless browser snapshot if you want self-hosted.

 Write one inference prompt using the template in this article.
 Feed it the first week's signals.
 The output will be flawed.
 It will also be more useful than a Slack channel full of "hey, did you see CompetitorX launched a new feature?" messages.

 Four weeks of data is enough to set meaningful anomaly thresholds.
 Eight weeks is enough to see prediction accuracy stabilize.
-Twelve weeks is enough that the team stops asking why the radar exists.
+Twelve weeks is enough that the team stops asking why the radar exists — and starts asking why it wasn't built sooner.

 How many competitors should I monitor at the start?